 Funding data provides great insights into the capital a company has to fuel its activities and who has signed up to support and rally around the company as it grows.
 These insights are helpful to understand the maturity, momentum and potential outlook of a company.
 Also, rolling up this data as analysis on multiple companies can help you identify trends in market growth as a whole.

-Let’s take a look at where to get funding data and how private funding regulations and other factors can affect the accuracy of the information you find.
+Let’s take a look at where to get startup funding data and how private funding regulations and other factors can affect the accuracy of the information you find.

 SEC Regulation D